-In Figure 11.1.1 we see the point P = (2, 1, 3) plotted on a set of axes.
-The basic convention here is that the x-y plane is drawn in its standard way, with the z-axis down to the left.
-The perspective is that the paper represents the x-y plane and the positive z axis is coming up, off the page.
-This method is preferred by many engineers.
+In Figure 11.1.2 we see the point P=(2,1,3) plotted on a set of axes.
+The basic convention here is that the xy-plane is drawn in its standard way, with the z-axis down to the left.
+The perspective is that the paper represents the xy-plane and the positive z axis is coming up, off the page.
+This method is preferred youtu.be/watch?v=zqaTPul--ZU by many engineers.
 Because it can be hard to tell where a single point lies in relation to all the axes, dashed lines have been added to let one see how far along each axis the point lies.

-Figure 11.1.1: Plotting the point P = (2, 1, 3) in space.
+Figure 11.1.2 Plotting the point P = (2, 1, 3) in space